-Blave – Open Call
+Blave – Archive

 LdM Gallery, in collaboration with @dessine_moi_une_blave projects, promotes an Open Call for artworks for exhibition and archive